 7. If desired, organize blogs by categories

-9. Then when you add a site, you can choose the category to place it in
+9. Then, when you add a site, you can choose the category to place it in.

 Tips for Driving Targeted Traffic with Blog Commenting

 Once you have added blogs to Feedly, you can click on My Feedly and have all of your blogs together in one place to save time, and you can see when posts are published.
-Feedly gives you a preview which allows you to see if this post is one you can add value to.
+Feedly gives you a preview, which allows you to see if this post is one you can add value to.
 If you can’t, then go to the next blog.
-If you can add a comment with value, then you can open it in Feedly’s browser to comment on it and close it to go to the next blog.
+If you can add a comment with value, you can open it in Feedly’s browser to comment on it and close it to go to the next blog.
 This method offers you a way to write many comments quickly and scale up your comments for more traffic to your blog.

 If you are seeking a marketing agency to help you build traffic to your brand online – do reach out to our team of experts in content writing, website design and SEO.